kamilfranek/kamilfranek.github.io/_posts/2018-06-06-how-can-census-data-help-you-to-evaluate-business-potential.md

     <figcaption></figcaption>
 </figure>

-Heatmap above give general overview.
-Be carefull that the smaller the area, the more common it is to see some extremely low and high values.
+Heatmap above gives a general overview.
+Be careful that the smaller the area, the more common it is to see some extremely low and high values.
 This is a quite normal phenomenon because by chance it is much more probable to achieve extremes shares of unemployment in smaller cities than in bigger one.
-Similarly, if you toss a coin ten times you have bigger change to achieve a higher share of heads compared to the situation when you would toss a coin 10 000 times where it is quite unusual (with fair coin) to differ too much from 50%.
+Similarly, if you toss a coin ten times you have bigger chance to achieve a higher share of heads compared to the situation when you would toss a coin 10 000 times.
+In the latter case, it would be quite unusual (with fair coin) to differ too much from 50%.

 Below is similar heat map “twin” map visualization comparing the share of people with basic vs university education.
 Bigger cities clearly stand out with two exceptions (Ostrava + Ustí nad Labem).